Ashutsoh1729/ecom/docs/DOC.md

 4. drizzle orm
 5. neon database
 6. auth.js for authentication
+7. zod for data validation
+8. zustand for global state management

 # how to make my next app listen to keystrokes and respond ( like opening a modal and escaping from it ).
 I want a short answer with reference.